likemuuxi/obsidian-note-definitions/README.md

 > A community-maintained fork of [dominiclet](https://github.com/dominiclet/obsidian-note-definitions).
 >
+> Please be informed.
 > This plugin is still in testing version, and there may be functional changes.
-Please be informed.
-> And there is something in the Readme that is not suitable for this fork project and needs to be modified.
+> There is something in the Readme that is not suitable for this fork project and needs to be modified.

 # Obsidian Note Definitions